gopheracademy/gopheracademy-web/content/advent-2017/osquery-sdk.md

 ## Writing a custom logger plugin

-When schedule a query like `SELECT name, version from deb_packages;` the `oqueryd` daemon will create a JSON log event with the results of the query.
+When you schedule a query like `SELECT name, version from deb_packages;` the `oqueryd` daemon will create a JSON log event with the results of the query.
 By default, a `filesystem` plugin is used, which logs the results to a local file.
-Commonly oquery users use aggregation tools like `filebeat`to send the result logs to a centralized log platform.
+Commonly oquery users use aggregation tools like `filebeat` to send the result logs to a centralized log platform.
 Other plugins exist too.
 The `tls` plugin sends all logs to a remote TLS server like [Fleet](https://kolide.com/fleet).
 The `kinesis` plugin sends logs results to AWS, allowing advanced monitoring with applications like [StreamAlert](https://medium.com/airbnb-engineering/streamalert-real-time-data-analysis-and-alerting-e8619e3e5043).
-But what if you already have a well established logging pipeline with the systemd `journa`l, Splunk, `fluentd` or any number of proprietary logging systems.
+But what if you already have a well established logging pipeline with the systemd `journal`, Splunk, `fluentd` or any number of proprietary logging systems.
 With the Thrift bindings to osquery, you can write your own logger.
 Go, having support for most APIs these days, is an ideal language for implementing a logger.

 For the purpose of this tutorial, we’ll implement a systemd `journal` logger.
 The [`go-systemd`](http://github.com/coreos/go-systemd/journal) library from CoreOS has a convenient package we can use to write to `journald`.